muw78/amazon-ads-api-connector/readme.md

 Upon initialization, the AmazonAdsAPIConnector object will create a new access token.
 This access token will be valid for 60 minutes, however, the object automatically requests a new access token in case it has expired when trying to make a new request.

-For more information about the Amazon Advertising API, please visit the [official documentation](https://advertising.amazon.com/API/docs/en-us/get-started/how-to-use-api).
+For more information about the Amazon Ads API, please visit the [official documentation](https://advertising.amazon.com/API/docs/en-us/get-started/how-to-use-api).

 ## Examples
 ### Import the library